Attribute credit to multiple acquisition touch points

 • U-Shaped: Credit for the selected metrics biases credit to the first and last values for the selected property.
 With two touch points, the middle 20% is equally added to the first and middle touch points (50%, 50%).
 With four touch points, the middle two touch points would share the 20% (40%, 10%, 10%, 40%).

 • Data Driven: With this model, Amplitude Analytics relies on a probabilistic algorithm based on first-order Markov chains.
 Every customer journey—defined here as a sequence of channels or touch points—is represented as a chain in a directed Markov graph, where each node is a possible state (either a channel or a touch point), and the edges represent the probability of transition between states.
-Next, Amplitude Analytics removes the nodes one by one and estimates the impact of removing nodes on the overall conversion rate.
+Next, Amplitude Analytics removes the nodes one by one and estimates the impact of removing nodes on the conversion rate.
 Each channel gets credit in proportion to its removal effect.
-In general, you should use this model with properties that do not have a large number of unique values (those with 50 or fewer will work best).
+In general, you should use this model with properties that don't have a large number of unique values (those with 50 or fewer work best).
 Learn more about the algorithm here.

 Note